Working Remotely with JUS Information (DepK-009)

 Presented by: Management Sector, Corporate Services Branch in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

-The Department of Justice is committed to providing an inclusive and barrier-free learning environment.
-If you have any accessibility needs in order to fully participate in the training activity, please contact your manager to discuss your needs.
-You may also call upon the services of the Centre for Workplace Access-Ability, Health and Wellness to help identify what type of accommodation measures you require.
+Accommodation Measures: The Department of Justice is committed to an inclusive, barrier-free learning environment.
+If you need workplace accommodations to fully participate in this training, contact your manager or the Centre for Workplace Access-Ability, Health and Wellness (CWAHW).
+Please note, the CWAHW requires at least 72 hours to respond.

-For more information: Contact the Centre of Expertise for Learning and Professional Development.
+Please contact the Centre of Expertise for Learning and Professional Development (CoELPD):

 Accreditation by Law Societies: